greggman/virtual-webgl/README.md

 of other elements but usually that's ok.

 That should be trivial to implement using a custom compositor.
-The first time you get a compositor put the canvas of the shared context (the one that gets passed to `compsite`) in the page and then render the texture being composited using `gl.viewport` and `gl.scissor`
+The first time you get a compositor put the canvas of the shared context (the one that gets passed to `composite`) in the page and then render the texture being composited using `gl.viewport` and `gl.scissor`

 If your canvases are not all on screen you could try using [an augmented requestAnimationFrame](https://github.com/greggman/requestanimationframe-fix.js) that only calls the requestAnimationFrame callback to draw the canvases that are on screen.

-All those optimizaton don't add up to much given the test mentioned in the first paragraph.

 Another solution is to track all the state internally rather than querying it from WebGL.
 There's a lot of state to track.
 You'd track it, and then ideally only lazily restore it if possible.

 ## Future Enhancements

-virutal-webgl adds a `dispose` method to the virtual contexts letting you free the virutal context.
+virtual-webgl adds a `dispose` method to the virtual contexts letting you free the virtual context.
 As it is it leaves it up to the app to free all of its own GPU resources. `dispose` only disposes of internal resources.

 It probably would not be that hard to track resources by context and free them on dispose.
 It's not 100% clear that's the right thing to do always.
-For example since virutal-webgl lets you share resources across contexts it would be a perfectly valid usecase to create a temporary context just to create some resources and the dispose of that context but keep the created resources around.
+For example since virtual-webgl lets you share resources across contexts it would be a perfectly valid use-case to create a temporary context just to create some resources and the dispose of that context but keep the created resources around.

-It's perfectly resonable to do this yourself 100% outside virual-webgl.
+It's perfectly reasonable to do this yourself 100% outside virtual-webgl.
 You just *either* augment the context.

 Example